Mixed Cost Definition

 where

-- x is number of the units of the activity
+• x is the number of the units of the activity

 Example of Mixed Cost

-There is a company XYZ ltd which is manufacturing the garments.
-For the production of the garments, the company has to incur the fixed cost that will remain the same without any effect of the number of units produced and the variable cost, which will increase with the increase in the level of the production of the company.
-The total cost of the production of the garments is the mixed cost for the company as it has both fixed costs and variable cost components.
+There is a company XYZ ltd which manufactures garments.
+For the production of the garments, the company has to incur the fixed cost that will remain the same without any effect on the number of units produced and the variable cost, which will increase with the increase in the company's production level.
+Therefore, the total cost of the production of the garments is a mixed cost for the company as it has both fixed costs and variable cost components.

-During the month of June-2019 total fixed cost of the company, which includes rent, depreciation, salaries, and utility expenses, comes to $ 100,000.
+During the month of June-2019 total fixed cost, which includes rent, depreciation, salaries, and utility expenses, comes to $ 100,000.
 The variable cost per unit during the same period comes to $ 10 per unit, and the number of units produced is 50,000.
 Calculate the Mixed Cost of the company during the period.

 Solution